yuanpaner/fs/REPORT.md

 Line 840 about touch it. could i use the unused bits and write back to disk to
 avoid writing the same file from diff places?

+If I shouldn't use the unused bits in file system which has no guarantee that
+others also write under the same rules.

 # General Information
 This project is to implement the support of a very simple file system based on
 a FAT and supports up to 128 files in a single root directory.